 We really enjoyed this Mekong River tour with Viking River Cruises.
 Even though we’ve been to Cambodia and Vietnam before, we were able to see places we wouldn’t have known of or how to find ourselves.
 A big thanks go to our program director guide, Mr. Lee, our Hotel Manager, Mr. Armin, and our Maître D’, Mr. Phalla for making our river cruise so wonderful.
 There was no way we would have been able to experience and learn so much without them!

 DISCLOSURE: We were guests of Viking River Cruises but our opinions are our own.
-If you’d like to read more about Viking River Cruises and their tours all around the world, check out their website.
-Many thanks goes out to Viking River Cruises and their staff for the wonderful hospitality.
+Many thanks go out to Viking River Cruises and their staff for the wonderful hospitality.